 |Travel in Chinese Mainland||Limited to the transit area||Limited to a city area||Limited to a region|

-The above information was updated on Sep 19th, 2019.
-The situation changes on a daily basis.
+The above information is for reference and the situation changes on a daily basis.
 Please double-check when you plan your tour.]

 The following popular itineraries can be customized to your length of stay and interests: